aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 ### IBM LSF Software

-The IBM Spectrum LSF software is not provided in this workshop; you will need download the [LSF trial](https://www.ibm.com/account/reg/us-en/signup?formid=urx-31573) as part of this tutorial.
-Download the following packages from the trial web portal:
+The IBM Spectrum LSF software is not provided in this workshop; you will need to download LSF and an associated entitlment file from the IBM Passport Advantage portal to complete this tutorial.
+Download the following packages from the web portal:

 - lsf10.1_lsfinstall_linux_x86_64.tar.Z
 - lsf10.1_linux2.6-glibc2.3-x86_64.tar.Z
+- lsf_std_entitlement.dat or lsf_adv_entitlement.dat

 ### AWS Account

 If you don’t already have an AWS account, create one at [aws.amazon.com](https://aws.amazon.com) by following the on-screen instructions.
 Part of the sign-up process involves receiving a phone call and entering a PIN using the phone keypad.
 Your AWS account is automatically signed up for all AWS services.
 You are charged only for the services you use.

 Before you launch this tutorial, your account must be configured as specified below.
-Otherwise, deployment might fail.
+Otherwise, the deployment might fail.

 #### Resources